moxiebanish/M-PESA-Integration/README.md

 # M-PESA-Integration
-sandbox logic for m-pesa xpress for web payments
+sandbox logic on m-pesa xpress for web payments